trash/trash.github.io/_posts/2014-09-21-month-development-august-17.md

 ### Cratos, God of Store

 So crates are pretty sweet.
 I mean when you guys are out and about and you see a crate, you prolly take off your cool sunglasses and say "damn" and stuff.
-I wish I was cool and had sunglass. **Ahem**.
+I wish I was cool and had sunglasses. **Ahem**.
 Anyway yeah crates are useful in Ripple.
 Items currently take up one tile on the map no matter what they are.
 This is especially a problem with a small map as items that you have a surplus of start filling up the screen.
 That means when you start the game and you aren't in the favor of the crate gods, your game looks like this.

 <figure>
   <img src="{{ site.baseurl }}/images/item-pile.png">